George Beasley-Murray

 George Raymond Beasley-Murray (October 10, 1916 – 23 February 2000) was an evangelical Christian and prominent Baptist scholar, Principal of Spurgeon's College, London, and later Professor of New Testament Interpretation at Southern Baptist Theological Seminary.
 He is known particularly for what became the standard work on Baptism in the New Testament (1962), and his major study of Jesus and the Kingdom of God (1986).
 He received his D.D. from Jesus College, Cambridge.

 Life

 Beasley-Murray was born in London, and studied at Spurgeon's College.
 He served as pastor of Ashurst Drive Baptist Church, while also studying at King's College, London.
 Beasley-Murray taught at the International Baptist Theological Seminary in Rüschlikon, Switzerland before becoming principal of Spurgeon's College in 1958.
-He served in this role until 1973, when he became James Buchanan Harrison Professor of New Testament at Southern Baptist Theological Seminary, a post he held until 1980.
+He served in this role until 1973.
+He then became the James Buchanan Harrison Professor of New Testament at Southern Baptist Theological Seminary, a post he held until 1980.

+Beasley-Murray married Ruth Weston on 4 April 1942 and they had four children.
+Their son Paul is also a Baptist pastor.

 In 1988, a Festschrift was published in his honour.
 Eschatology and the New Testament: Essays in Honor of George Raymond Beasley-Murray included contributions from R. E. Clements, James D. G. Dunn, F. F. Bruce, C. K. Barrett, Ralph P. Martin and I. Howard Marshall.

+The George Beasley-Murray Memorial lecture ran for 10 years between 2002 and 2012.